Mallik-G/azure-machine-learning-service-labs/lab-2/visual-studio-code/README.md

 <img src="images/train.jpg"/><br/>
 4. To run a lab, start Visual Studio Code from taskbar and click on **Open Folder**:<br/>
 <img src="images/code.jpg"/><br/>
+``
+Please install if you are prompted to install Python.
+Ignore other extensions because we don't require for this lab.
+``
 5. Select `02-model-management` folder which is under `C:\LabFiles\azure-machine-learning-service-labs-master\starter-artifacts\visual-studio-code\`<br/>
 <img src="images/model02.jpg"/><br/>
 6. Select the `02-model-management.py` python file from **Explorer**<br/>